rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p2_continuous-control/README.md

 ## Environment

-For this project, wer were provided with two separate versions of the Unity
+For this project, we were provided with two separate versions of the Unity
 environment:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the